multiprocessio/multiprocess.io/site/blog/2022-06-11-year-in-review.md

 database is expensive too.
 Tons and tons of companies are trying to solve this.
 You'll get lost among all the vendors trying to capitalize on the “Modern Data Stack”.
 They're expensive.

-And in my experience enough companies don't even try to set up any tooling in the first place other than read access to the MySQL database (a specific example of a situation I was in in the past).
-It's hard for managers to do analysis in these cases despite all the relevant systems having working APIs.

 If you're forced to write custom scripts you spend a lot of time reading API docs.
 Some APIs are very complicated.
 I've written a